keikaloustian/investment-calculator/README.md

 ## To-do List
 - [ ] Bug: remainder % not updating when asset is removed
+- [ ] Bug?: ticker tape shows "Access Denied!" when cold starting the page from time to time
-- [ ] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
+- [x] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
 - [ ] Finish styling AssetCard
 - [x] Add rolling ticker tape widget across top